 Performance is only adequate, however, since the Lexus GX is one tall, heavy vehicle with the compromised aerodynamics to go with its shape.
 A variety of electronic systems supervise its off-pavement behavior, helping it do surprisingly well.
 Systems include standard adjustable roll bars; adaptive suspension and height adjustment for the rear shocks; various modes to control rock crawling and hill descents; and electronic simulation of a locking differential, using the anti-lock brakes.

-The GX is a safety-conscious vehicle with a solid list of safety and accident-avoidance equipment, though its older body structure means it might not do well in some of today's crash tests.
+The GX is a safety-conscious vehicle with a solid list of safety and accident-avoidance equipment, though its older body structure hasn't kept up with crash tests.
 Eight airbags come standard, located in the front, at the sides of the front seats, and in curtains along the sides, plus knee airbags for the driver and front passenger.
 Other standard items include a lane-departure warning system, active head restraints, and a rearview camera.
 Additional cameras for the front and sides are available as part of a package and prove helpful in off-road and mall-lot maneuvers alike.